TomNuttall/aws-containers-demo/infastructure/README.md

 ## Overview

 - CloudFormation: Used to deploy infastructure on AWS.
 - GitHub action: deploy.yml runs on change to app folder.
-Builds app image and pushes to ECR
+Builds and tests app image and pushes to ECR

 ## Architecture Diagram